ajrice6713/REST-API-101/README.md

 Sub-Accounts exist for organizational purposes, and are referred to as `Sites` in the API.
 At least one sub-account is required per account with a valid address for billing purposes.

 ##### Locations (Sip-Peers)
 A Location, referred to as a `SipPeer` in the API, can best be thought of as a logical grouping of phone numbers.
-Locations can control things like SMS and MMS enablement, and any telephone numbers added to the location will inherit it's settings by default.
+Locations can control things like SMS and MMS enablement, and any telephone numbers added to the location will inherit its settings by default.
 One location is required to utilize Bandwidth's service, and one default location is required per sub-account.
 When provisioning telephone numbers, if a location is not specified in the API request, the number will provision to the default location of that sub-account.

 ##### Applications
 Bandwidth Applications are where users set the callback URL for webhooks.
 An application can either be designated as a voice or messaging application, and users can associate one or multiple locations to each application.
 It is important to note that a location can only be associated to 1 messaging application and 1 voice application - but that an application can have many locations associated to it.
 When a messaging/voice event happens on a number, Bandwidth checks the IRIS database to determine which location the number lives in and what application it is associated to, and it is there we find the callback URL to send the webhook for the event.